12.7 C

 Why Are Plugs and Sockets Different in Some Countries?

-Similarly, plug and socket designs vary because there was no international standard when first developed.
+Similarly, plug and socket designs vary because there was no international standard when they were first developed.
 Different countries created their methods based on their unique safety concerns, electrical grid capacities, and other factors.
 These designs then became the national standard.

 Electricity and Sockets Used in Bulgaria